cloudbring/newrelic-mcp/README.md

 A Model Context Protocol (MCP) server that provides seamless integration with New Relic's observability platform.
 Query metrics, manage alerts, monitor applications, and interact with your entire observability stack through a simple, unified interface.

+> **Disclaimer**: This is an unofficial community project and is not affiliated with, endorsed by, or supported by New Relic, Inc. All trademarks are the property of their respective owners.

 ## Features

 - 📊 **NRQL Queries** - Execute powerful queries to analyze your data